Top 8: Marvel Games We Would Like To See Made

 In 2019 I got a chance to play Camouflaj and Sony’s Iron Man VR.
 It is a wild ride and a perfect implementation of the kinds of games that need to be made for VR.
 Thinking about the bow action in Asgards Wrath, Skyrim and even Rec Room combined with the gunplay of Firewall, Super Hot, and Resident Evil 7 there are a number of interesting directions a Black Widow and Hawkeye game could go.
 Now that we have seen Half-Life: Alyx and new patents by Sony for PSVR 2, VR can really be a place where Marvel can spread its reach beyond what Iron Man VR is going to accomplish.

 A Blade Soulsborne Game

 Blade is one of the most exciting comic book universes that Marvel could translate to games.
-Martial arts, sword combat, guns, Vampires and superpowers.
+Martial arts, sword combat, guns, Vampires, and superpowers.
 Blade would make for a fantastic AAA action-adventure RPG.
-Blade’s rich history spans over 40 years, has countless storylines and a wide range of antagonists.
+Not to be forgotten, Blade has a rich history spans over 40 years, has countless storylines and a wide range of antagonists.
 Now let’s pair that with Soulsborne style gameplay mechanics and you have the makings for something special.